 WIC Women, Infants, and Children

 Nutritional food benefits for pregnant women and children.
 This benefit provides food assistance for expectant women and children up to the age of five years old.
 You can also receive a voucher to buy fresh fruit and vegetables.

 Weatherization Assistance Program (WAP)

-Makes homes safe and energy efficient home repairs.
-You may qualify for a home repair grant to make mandatory repairs to make your home safe and energy efficient. (more info)
+Makes homes safe and energy-efficient home repairs.
+You may qualify for a home repair grant to make mandatory repairs to make your home safe. (more info)

 How do I Qualify

 You are eligible to apply for TANF must:

 - Have small children under the age of 18